AnotherKamila/bc-thesis/src/2-overview.md

 Existing systems: overview and comparison {#overview:existing}
 -----------------------------------------

 The solution currently employed at the university, as well as most commercially available alternatives, consist of a number of simple card readers and a centralized decision-making server and access management interface.
 They usually require custom wiring; introduce vendor lock-in because of proprietary communication protocols; and cannot operate when the server is unavailable.
-In contrast, Deadlock will rely on standard, hopefully already existing infrastructure; provide the communication protocol specification and libraries to extend our system; and make sure Deadlock continues to operate when the server cannot be reached.
+In contrast, Deadlock will rely on standard, hopefully already existing infrastructure; provide the communication protocol specification and libraries to aid in extending the system; and make sure it continues to operate when the server cannot be reached.

 Existing commercial solutions are also expensive (usually several hundred dollars per unit) and because of vendor lock-in parts cannot be replaced by alternatives.
 Deadlock aims to be almost an order of magnitude cheaper, and fully open.